 Counseling and other types of support may also be available.

 Tonsil cancer is relatively rare, and living with a rare form of cancer can be challenging.
 Understanding what is happening and what to expect from treatment can make the process easier.

 Doctors use statistics to calculate the average chance that a person will survive for 5 or more years after a diagnosis of cancer.

 For tonsil cancer, the survival rate appears to depend on the person’s HPV status.
-Accordingly, one study determined the following overall 5-year survival rates for people with tonsil cancer:
+Accordingly,

 - 71% for people with HPV-positive cancer